vladislove2020/CDR_prediction/README.md

 Folder visualization_examples contains some subfolders of the working directory I got after launching all the code in main.ipynb:
  - global_vis : plots of distributions of RMSDs and sequence alignment scores with wild-type variant for individual predictions
  - ramachandran_maps : Ramachandran maps representing torsion angles in predicted loops
- - pymol_vis : pictures and PyMOL session files for designed loops superposed on the wild-type variant
+ - pymol_vis : pictures made using PyMOL for designed loops superposed on the wild-type variant

 I express my gratitude to the authors of PyMOL, software I used to make molecule visualization : https://pymol.org

-Pictures of the structures were generated with default camera angle, so you can open in PyMOL corresponding .pse files, manually rotate camera and make your own pictures